 In their simulations, researchers from MIT's Department of Mechanical Engineering modeled the virus's mechanical response to vibrations that propagate through its structure through a range of ultrasounds.

-They found that vibrations between 25 and 100 megahertz triggered the collapse of the virus' shell and 'tips', which began to break apart in a fraction of a second.
-Simulations showed that the virus would break down in air and water at the same frequencies.
+They found that vibrations between 25 and 100 megahertz triggered the collapse of the shell and the 'tips' of the virus, which began to break apart in a fraction of a second.
+Simulations showed that the virus would rupture in air and water at the same frequencies.

 Potential new ultrasound treatment for Covid-19?